solano434/elodin-chatbot/README.md

 # elodin-chatbot
-a test project - Using modern tect
+a test project - Using modern technology